Welcome!

 I did my first 10-day silent meditation retreat in 1987, and in the last 15 years or so, I have done a 1-2 week-long silent retreat each year.
 I have been increasingly fascinated by the mind-body connection and neuroscience and am now personally immersed in yoga, qigong, mindfulness meditation and compassion practices.

 When it comes to teaching mindfulness and explaining pain, I have a down-to-earth, engaging and compassionate approach.
-I don’t think I have a lot of original ideas(!), but I do think I have a knack of teaching these concepts and practices to others.
+I frequently receive praise for my ability to effectively convey complex concepts and practices to health professionals and patients alike.

 Latest Blog Posts